jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # \* Captain Marvel \*
 Set: Cosmic Avengers
 **Cosmic Awareness**
 His **Cosmic Awareness** allows him to ask an opponent one concrete question about their hand.
 The answer has to be truthful.
 In a casual setting, use the honor system, or a bystander to help out.
 In a more formal setting, you can ask a judge.
-Good examples of questions to ask are:
+Good exampPlot twists without team affiliations can be played regardless of questions to ask are:
 * "Do you have any Plot Twists in your hand?"
 * "Do you have any Fin Fang Fooms in your hand?"
 * "Do you have a 7 cost card in your hand?"